1970s Pen Tray Desk Lamp

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-Other versions: Made in several colours.
-The lampshade was used for desk lamps and floor lamps.
+Other versions: This 1970s pen tray desk lamp exists in several colours.
+The lampshade was also used for desk lamps and floor lamps.

-In The Netherlands the desk lamps were sold by Vrieland Design, a company active in the 1970s and 1980s.
-In Spain it was Fase who sold floor lamps and desk lamps.
+In The Netherlands these desk lamps were also sold by Vrieland Design, a company active in the 1970s and 1980s.
+In Spain it was Fase who sold floor lamps and desk lamps with this lampshade.
+In Germany the Graewe company sold them.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.